nikhilbangar8/nikhilbangar8/README.md

-- 👋 Hi, I’m Nikhil Bangar currently working at Sibros as Site Reliability Engineer.
+- 👋 Hi, I’m Nikhil Bangar currently working at Concentric AI as Devops Engineer.

 You can reach me on nikhilbangar8@gmail.com.
 Drop me a mail and I will respond you back ASAP.